VIBTOBIlab/BenchmarkingAnalysis/README.md

 ```

 ---
+## 2. Run the R markdown notebooks

-## Run the analyses using a Docker container
+### 2.1 Run the analyses using a Docker container

 You can run the full analysis inside a Docker container (already built using the following [Dockerfile](Docker/Dockerfile)) without manually installing dependencies: